 - Once the steroid reduces inflammation, pain relief may last for several weeks or months.

-Find Injections for Joint Pain in the Dallas-Fort Worth Area
+Find Injections for Joint Pain in Texas and Florida

 “Joint pain” is an extremely broad term, and the condition affects everyone differently.
-At Texas Pain Relief Group, we believe in listening to what you have to say about your pain and the treatments you’ve tried in the past so that we can thoroughly understand your condition and provide you with a customized treatment plan.
+At Physician Partners of America, we believe in listening to what you have to say about your pain and the treatments you’ve tried in the past so that we can thoroughly understand your condition and provide you with a customized treatment plan.
 No two people are alike, so why should pain relief plans be alike?
 We offer a range of pain relief therapies for osteoarthritis and sports injuries including injections for joint pain.